Paolo Joseph Baioni

 GPU-Accelerated Material Point Method — 2021–Present

-C++20 + TBB and (roc)Thrust implementation of a massively parallel Material Point Method targeting CPU/GPU architectures with performance portability.
+Implementation of a massively parallel Material Point Method in C++20 using TBB and (roc)Thrust, targeting CPU/GPU architectures with performance portability.

 DOI · Full text